alecs/cxr/trunk/README.txt

       * On Mac OS X, install CMake with MacPorts: sudo port install cmake

-   Once you have cmake installed, you can build cxr:
+   Once you have cmake installed, you can build cxr.

-      cd build
-      cmake ..
-   If you're on Mac OS X or Unix, then run 'make'.
-   If you're on Windows, then run 'nmake'.
+   To build cxr on Unices:
+      ./configure
+      make

+   To build cxr on Windows:
+      configure
+      nmake

    This will create the CXR tool under src/cxr and the example test program under test/test.